 Most Recent Financing Status

-- The round was led by CMA CGM, CEVA Logistics, and New Enterprise Association.
+- The round was led by CMA CGM, CEVA Logistics, and NEA.

 - NGP Capital, BECO Capital, Iliad Partners, Hussein Hachem, Tamer Group, and Majid Al Futtaim also participated in the round.

 - The funds will be used to accelerate growth, as the company sets its sights on further global expansion.